-- of the first phase is likely to be in the spring of 2024, accordingly no payments are currently forecast to be made this year in respect to this procurement. - 102.
-Planned Expenditure during the year however does include two segregated trade waste collection vehicles and two replacement co-mingled refuse collection vehicles.
-Based on projected expenditure, slippage of the invest to save budget of £2 million allocated in year is £1.164 million.
+- 102. Cabinet on 13 July 2023, approved the procurement of replacement waste collection fleet between 2023 and 2025.
+The value of vehicles totals circa £9.700 million, with payment on delivery.
+With current lead in times, delivery of the first phase is likely to be in the spring of 2024, accordingly no payments are currently forecast to be made this year in respect to this procurement. - 103.
+Planned Expenditure during the year however does include a segregated trade waste collection vehicle and two replacement co-mingled refuse collection vehicles.
+Based on projected expenditure, slippage of the invest to save budget of £2 million allocated in year is £1.301 million.
 The acquisition of vehicles using this budget will be via additional Council borrowing, with the directorate commitment to repay any acquisition costs over a 7-year period from existing revenue budgets held.
-To ensure the financial sustainability of this policy approach to acquisition of vehicles, any variations to this should be made in exceptional circumstances only, with the reasons and rationale for this reported by the S151 as part of budget monitoring reports to Cabinet.
+To ensure the financial sustainability of this policy approach to acquisition of vehicles, any variations to this should be made in exceptional circumstances only, with the reasons and rationale for this reported as part of budget monitoring reports to Cabinet.